 The United States Food and Drug Administration (FDA) do not monitor purity or quality of supplements such as red yeast rice extract.
 So, if a doctor recommends its use, a person should ensure they buy it from a reputable source.

-Many other natural products such as turmeric and guggul may be able to lower cholesterol, but studies and research on them are limited.
+Other natural products, such as turmeric and guggul, may lower cholesterol, but studies and research on them are limited.

 To ensure safety and effectiveness, people should ask their doctor about which natural remedies would be best for their individual lifestyle and health conditions.